A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Acknowledgements

 \section{Acknowledgements}

-The authors wish to acknowledge the support of the German BMBF in the context of the SIMUROM project (grant number 05M2013).
-Fist author wishes also to acknowledge the support of the Department of Energy grant number DE-SC0009324.
+The authors wish to acknowledge the support of the German BMBF in the context of the SIMUROM project (grant number 05M2013), and the support of the German Research Foundation in the context of SFB~805.